whatsopt/XDSMjs/README.md

   <div class="xdsm2"></div>
 ```

-As of 0.8.0, you can specify configuration and MDO data directly from the <script> element in the html file.
+As of 0.8.0, you can specify configuration and MDO data directly from the <code><script></code> element in the html file.
 <pre>
     <script type="text/javascript">
         document.addEventListener('DOMContentLoaded', () => {